Last Reviewed: Sun, Nov 1, 2020

 Obtain coverage under Medicaid or the Children’s Health Insurance Program (CHIP).
 Low-income individuals and families may qualify for free or low-cost health care coverage through one of these programs, instead of Obamacare.

 For details about these subsidies and to learn more about whether you qualify, see Ways to Save Money on Obamacare in Washington.

 In most states, premiums vary depending on where you live.
 To learn more about costs in your region of Washington, see the links at the end of this article.

 Under Obamacare, health plans must allow you to enroll regardless of your age, but the costs of your plan will most likely depend, in part, on how old you are.
 For specifics in Washington, use the links at the end of this article.

 The Affordable Care Act allows insurance companies to charge people who use tobacco up to 50% more in monthly premiums than those who do not.
 (The average additional cost is about 20%.)
 In addition, subsidies can’t be used to cover any portion of the tobacco surcharge added to the monthly premium.

 You can learn the final costs for specific plans, including whether you qualify for subsidies or low-cost care programs, by applying for insurance online at Washington Healthplanfinder, or talk to a licensed health insurance agent.
 To directly connect with a Washington insurance broker who can help you evaluate insurance plans and choose a plan that's appropriate for your situation, call .
 (We receive advertising income from the licensed brokers who offer their services through this telephone number.)

 You may also be interested in:

-Learn where Washington residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in Washington to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Four things Washington residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in Washington, including whether you must get health insurance, how much it costs, and how you can save money.